UNC-optics/DeepCGH/README.md

 DeepCGH is an *unsupervised*, *non-iterative* algorithm for computer generated holography.
 DeepCGH relies on convolutional neural networks to perform *image plane* holography in real-time.
 For more details regarding the structure and algorithm refer to the [associated manuscript](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-28-18-26636) [1].
 Please also see our copyright and permission notice in `copyright.pdf`.

+For a hands on tutorial you can also see the [`DeepCGH_tutorial.ipynb`](https://colab.research.google.com/drive/1s9zPDb6TArwB4FSUBiUBIuVr9SdtrXnM?usp=sharing) available both on google colab and as a Jupyter Notebook (`tutorial.ipynb`).

 ## Installation Guide and Dependencies:
 Here we provide a Python and Tensorflow implementation of DeepCGH.
 The current version of this software does not require explciit installation.
 Dependencies include:
 ```